-CIRCOR International Enters In - GuruFocus.com
+CIRCOR International Enters in - GuruFocus.com

-The amendment was executed after CIRCOR received an unsolicited proposal from a third party to acquire all of the issued and outstanding shares of CIRCOR common stock for $52.65 per share in cash.
-Despite the difference in price, the CIRCOR Board of Directors (the “Board”) unanimously concluded after extensive review that the KKR offer was superior because it offered more financing certainty and a clearer and faster path to receiving antitrust approvals.
+The Company expects to file preliminary proxy materials with the U.S. Securities and Exchange Commission next week, which will provide further detail regarding the Board’s decision, its strategic progress, and additional information related to the Amended Agreement.

-“After carefully considering the unsolicited proposal, the Board, in consultation with its outside legal counsel and financial advisors, unanimously concluded that committing to the amended merger agreement with KKR was in the best interest of stockholders,” said CIRCOR Board Chair Helmuth Ludwig.
-“Our decision was based on multiple reinforcing factors, and we are excited that our negotiation has resulted in meaningfully greater value and certainty for CIRCOR stockholders.”
+“The Board unanimously believes that KKR’s revised and enhanced proposal is in the best interests of our stockholders, provides certainty of closing on an expedited timetable, and significantly benefits our employees, customers and other stakeholders around the world,” said CIRCOR Board Chair Helmuth Ludwig.
+“Throughout this process, we have focused singularly on unlocking the incremental value of this outstanding global organization.
+With the additional value, anticipated timely closing and a clear and direct regulatory path, the KKR agreement achieves that commitment.”

-The Board unanimously supports the amended merger agreement with KKR and recommends that stockholders vote in favor of the amended KKR transaction.
+The Board unanimously supports the Amended Agreement with KKR and recommends that stockholders vote in favor of the amended KKR transaction.
 The transaction remains on track to close in the fourth quarter of 2023, and KKR and CIRCOR submitted their Hart-Scott-Rodino filings on June 20, 2023.
 The transaction remains subject to the receipt of approval from the Company’s stockholders and certain required regulatory approvals, as well as the satisfaction of other customary closing conditions.

 Advisors